fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

     control_point: ingress
 ```

-You can be more precise by adding a [_Label Matcher_][label-matcher] and e.g.
+You can be more precise by adding a [_Label Matcher_][label-matcher] and, for
-gate the classifier to particular paths.
+example, gate the Classifier to particular paths.

 ## Live Previewing Requests {#live-previewing-requests}